 Throughout the sequestration period:

-1. Practice the three basics of COVID prevention: wear a face-covering outside of your room, maintain a physical distance of six feet or more, and frequently wash your hands.
+1. Practice the two basics of COVID-19 prevention: wear a face-covering outside of your room and frequently wash your hands.

 2. Complete the Daily Symptom Check - https://students.uci.edu/daily-symptom-check.html

 4. No guests or visitors!
 No one is permitted in your room except you!
 If you live in an apartment, no one but you and your assigned apartment-mate(s) are allowed in the unit.

 5. Do not leave your residence except to participate in essential activities (e.g., to pick up meals or purchase food, participate in low-risk outdoor recreational activities, or obtain healthcare services).

 6. No in-person gatherings.
 Residents under sequestration are not permitted to host or attend gatherings of any kind.

 Failure to comply with these requirements will result in disciplinary action.
 Some restrictions will continue beyond the sequestration period.